An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Introduction

 \section{Introduction}

 The notion of probability plays a crucial role in quantum mechanics.
 It appears in quantum mechanics as the so-called \emph{Born rule}, i.e., \emph{the probability interpretation of the wave function} \cite{D58,vN55,NC00}.
-In modern mathematics which describes quantum mechanics, however, probability theory means nothing other than \emph{measure theory}, and therefore any \emph{operational characterization of the notion of probability} is still missing in quantum mechanics.
+In modern mathematics which describes quantum mechanics, however, probability theory means nothing other than \emph{measure theory}~\cite{K50}, and therefore any \emph{operational characterization of the notion of probability} is still missing in quantum mechanics.
 In this sense, the current form of quantum mechanics is considered to be \emph{imperfect} as a physical theory which must stand on operational means.

 In the work~\cite{T14,T15,T15CCR,T16arXiv,T17ALC} we developed a theory of \emph{operational characterization of the notion of probability by algorithmic randomness} for general discrete probability spaces, using the notion of \emph{Martin-L\"of randomness with respect to Bernoulli measure} \cite{M66} (and its extension over the Baire space).
 In the work we gave natural and equivalent operational characterizations of the basic notions of probability theory, such as the notions of conditional probability and the independence of events/random variables, in terms of the notion of Martin-L\"of randomness with respect to Bernoulli measure.
 We then made applications of this framework to information theory and cryptography, as examples of the applications, in order to demonstrate the wide applicability of our framework to the general areas of science and technology.
-The crucial point is that in our theory the underlying discrete probability space is quite arbitrary, and thus we do not need to impose any computability restrictions on the underlying discrete probability space at all.
-See Tadaki~\cite{T16arXiv} for the details of the theory for general finite probability spaces and its applications, and Tadaki~\cite{T17ALC} for ones for general discrete probability spaces whose sample spaces are countably infinite.
+The crucial point is that in our theory the underlying discrete probability space is \emph{quite arbitrary}, and thus we do not need to impose any computability restrictions on the underlying discrete probability space at all, in particular.
+See Tadaki~\cite{T16arXiv} for the details of our theory of operational characterization of the notion of probability in the case of general finite probability spaces and its applications, and Tadaki~\cite{T17ALC} for ones in the case of general discrete probability spaces whose sample spaces are countably infinite.